 As the College’s password protected course management system, Moodle helps prevents unauthorized users from accessing content that may be under copyright or licensed only for Dickinson users.

 Small portions of material may meet "fair use" guidelines.
-A general principle is to use only as much of a work as is needed, in compliance with the four factors of the fair use exception to copyright law, to meet your educational objectives -- unless you obtain a license or written permission to use more.
+As a general principle, use only as much of a work as is needed, in compliance with the four factors of the fair use exception to copyright law, to meet your educational objectives -- unless you obtain a license or written permission to use more.
 More information and tools for determining "fair use" are on the Home tab of this guide.

 For how to link to various library online materials see: Linking to Library Resources